RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #12

+Alright I completed my third set of stairs for the day.
+12 heals in a day seems solid.
+I think I might get one more by downing one more water.
+I'm exhausted and ready to go to bed for the day.
+I'm not looking forward to the soar muscles tomorrow from the workouts done today... even though it wasn't much, it was a lot for me.

 ## #11

 So I finally finished my third water.
 It is late in the day, but it is done.
 I